TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Kansas Stats and Trends

-- The Jayhawks have covered the spread twice this year when underdogs by 21.5 points or more (in six chances).
+- The Jayhawks have covered the spread twice this season when underdogs by 22 points or more (in six chances).

-- Kansas' games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).
+- Kansas' games this year have hit the over six times in nine opportunities (66.7%).

 - The Jayhawks average 15.0 fewer points per game (19.3) than the Horned Frogs give up (34.3).

-- The Jayhawks have 10 giveaways this season, while the Horned Frogs have 13 takeaways .
+- The Jayhawks have turned the ball over 10 times, three fewer times than the Horned Frogs have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.